ORNL/AdditiveFOAM/reference/function-objects.md

 Each rank writes `ExaCA/data_<rank>.csv` with columns `x,y,z,tm,ts,cr`. `reconstructExaCAData` creates `ExaCA/time-temperature.csv`.

 {: .warning }
-ExaCA supports mesh motion and topology-changing AMR on a fixed decomposition, but it deliberately aborts on dynamic mesh redistribution.
-Disable the ExaCA function object when using runtime load balancing.
+ExaCA supports mesh motion and topology-changing AMR on a fixed decomposition.
+Dynamic mesh redistribution aborts the Function Object, so disable ExaCA when using runtime load balancing.

 The ExaCA sampling cost and memory use grow with the box volume divided by `dx³`.